UPPS 04.04.53 - Honors and Benefits for Retired Faculty and Staff

 Sr. Reviewer: Special Assistant to the President

-Retired faculty, staff, and administrators constitute a vital part of the Texas State University community.
-It is appropriate for the university to maintain and encourage relationships with retired faculty, staff, and administrators.
+Retired faculty and staff constitute a vital part of the Texas State University community.
+It is appropriate for the university to maintain and encourage relationships with retired faculty and staff.

-Systematic relationships between the university and retired faculty, staff, and administrators will be maintained through University Advancement.
+Systematic relationships between the university and retired faculty and staff will be maintained through University Advancement.

-This policy documents the automatic and optional benefits and courtesies to be made available to retiring faculty, staff, and administrators.
+This policy documents the automatic and optional benefits and courtesies to be made available to retiring faculty and staff.

 ELIGIBILITY FOR BENEFITS

-Individuals eligible for the benefits described in this policy are defined as all of those persons who have retired from faculty, staff, or administrative positions at Texas State.
-“Retired” shall be defined, in accordance with UPPS No. 04.04.52, Retirement Programs, as those persons eligible for full retirement benefits or reduced annuity benefits as determined under Texas Higher Education Coordinating Board (THECB) provisions.
+Individuals eligible for the benefits described in this policy are defined as all of those persons who have retired from faculty and staff positions at Texas State.
+Retired shall be defined, in accordance with UPPS No. 04.04.52, Retirement Programs, as those persons eligible for full retirement benefits or reduced annuity benefits as determined under Texas Higher Education Coordinating Board (THECB) provisions.

 Applicable honorary benefits are available to surviving spouses of retirees.